richardeoin/ftx-prog/README.md

 sudo ./ftx_prog --invert [rs232 pin]
 ```

 This will invert the polarity of this pin on the chip.
-So if it was Active High it'll become Active Low and visa versa.
+So if it was Active High it'll become Active Low and vice versa.
 You can use `--dump` to see if the pin is in its default state or not.

 The possible pins are:
 * `txd` *The interface's data output pin*